Relieves chronic bronchitis symptoms

 NAC (N-AcetylCysteine) is a precursor to the important antioxidant glutathione and relieves the symptoms of chronic bronchitis.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish or shellfish.

-Take 1 capsule per day with a meal containing protein, or as directed by a qualified health care practitioner.
+Take one capsule per day with a meal containing protein, or as directed by a qualified health care practitioner.

-Consult a health care practitioner prior to use if you suffer from cystinuria or cystine kidney stones, if you are pregnant or breastfeeding, for use beyond 6 months or if symptoms persist or worsen.
+Consult a health care practitioner prior to use if you suffer from cystinuria or cystine kidney stones, if you are pregnant or breastfeeding, for use beyond six months or if symptoms persist or worsen.
 Do not use with charcoal, if you are taking antibiotics or nitroglycerin.

 - Anti-mucus in the lungs